 If you are based in Avignon, Aix-en-Provence, or Marseille, there are plenty of day trips that include Arles such as Van Gogh in Provence, and this one that includes both Arles and Les Baux-de-Provence.

-Best Time To Visit Arles
+What Is the Best Time To Visit Arles?

 Is It Worth Visiting Arles?